shenwei356/kmcp/docs/benchmark/searching.md

 ## KMCP vs Mash and Sourmash

-Only Scaled MinHash (scale=1000 for Sourmash and kmcp) or MinHash (scale=3400 fo Mash) are indexed and searched.
+Only Scaled MinHash (scale=1000 for Sourmash and KMCP) or MinHash (scale=3400 fo Mash) are indexed and searched.

 Database size and building time: